Ferroelectrically switchable magnetic multistates in MnBi$_2$Te$_4$(Bi$_2$Te$_3$)$_n$ and MnSb$_2$Te$_4$(Sb$_2$Te$_3$)$_n$ (n = 0, 1) thin films: RESULTS AND DISCUSSIONS

-The hole doping over the MAT bilayers can be achieved via interfacial charge transfer which requires suitable band alignments between them and the substrates.
+Experiments find that most of MnA$_2$Te$_4$(A$_2$Te$_3$)$_n$ (A = Bi, Sb; $n$ = 0 $-$ 2) show n-type metallic conductivity mainly due to the existence of antisite mixing of A and Mn\cite{yan2019crystal, Zeugner2019MnBi2Te4, murakami2019realization, liu2021site,YanPRB2019, riberolles2021evolution}, which is unfavorable for the FM IMCs.
+Doping with Sb can induce a n-to-p transition in the carrier type\cite{murakami2019realization, YanPRB2019, riberolles2021evolution}.
+However, different groups report different IMCs at high concentrations of Sb, e.g., MnSb$_2$Te$_4$.
+Both AFM and FM IMCs were reported by previous studies, which suggests that the IMCs in this family are strongly dependent on the growth condition\cite{murakami2019realization, YanPRB2019, riberolles2021evolution}.
+In addition, recent experiment finds that doping of Sb at $x$ = 0.25 can give rise to an AFM-to-FM transition in the interlayer couplings for For Mn(Bi$_{1-x}$Sb$_x$)$_6$Te$_{10}$ \cite{riberolles2021evolution,Xie_2022}.
+For the MAT thin films, the hole doping can also be achieved via interfacial charge transfer which requires suitable band alignments between them and the substrates.
 When their bands are in the type-I or type-II alignment, interfacial charge transfer can be negligible.
 In these cases, the IMCs are most likely to be AFM.
-In contrast, electrons will be transferred from the MAT bilayer to the substrate when they are in the type-III band alignment that the valence band maximum (VBM) of the MAT bilayer are higher than the conduction band minimum (CBM) of the substrate.Namely, hole doping is introduced to the MAT bilayer, which is desired for the AFM-to-FM transition.
+In contrast, electrons will be transferred from the MAT bilayer to the substrate when they are in the type-III band alignment that the valence band maximum (VBM) of the MAT bilayer are higher than the conduction band minimum (CBM) of the substrate.
+Namely, hole doping is introduced to the MAT bilayer, which is desired for the AFM-to-FM transition.
 Ferroelectrically switchable IMCs may be achieved if a 2D FE materials serves as the substrate so that reversing its polarizations gives rise to a switching of the band alignment from type-III to type-I (II) or vice versa (see Fig.~\ref{fig1}).
-However, one can expect that the transferred electrons mainly come from the interfacial MAT layer because of the vdW-type interlayer bonding.Therefore, the spin-flipping most likely happen to the interfacial MAT layer rather than those further away from the substrate.
+However, one can expect that the transferred electrons mainly come from the interfacial MAT layer because of the vdW-type interlayer bonding.
+Therefore, the spin-flipping most likely happen to the interfacial MAT layer rather than those further away from the substrate.